phpfunk/vinylfinder/readme.md

 * `TO_ADDRESS`: the email in which to send the results
 * `FROM_ADDRESS`: I am sure you know what this is for
 * `EMAIL_SUBJECT`: The subject of the email that is sent
+* `MMG_SUBJECT`: The subject for the email if checking MelloMusicGroup inventory
 * `SENDGRID_KEY`: Your sendgrid API Key
 * `DEBUG`: If set to `true` the script will only run for 10% of your wantlist

+### MelloMusicGroup
+As of `2015-02-07`, I added support to keep track of Vinyl inventory on MelloMusicGroup.
+On first run you will get an email of all vinyl release, their price and if they are in stock or not.

+After that it will keep track of the prices and inventory, then each time it is run it will see if any prices changes or inventory changed.
+If so it will only email the release that have changed in some way.

+If a new release is posted it will also email you that.
+If you want to run this script just set up a new cron to run the script once a day.
+Follow the `How to Run` section below.

 ### How to Run
 * Update your `config.php` file
 * Run `composer install`
 * $ `php index.php`
+* $ `php mellomusicgroup.php` -- If you want to keep track of MMG inventory

 ### My Setup
 I have this running for myself on Google's Computer Engine (Micro Instance).
 It is set up as a cron to run twice a day.
 I also have a cron set up that once every 10 days it removes all the `Ebay-*.cache` files and starts fresh.